Apply Now

 DETAILS

-Students learn about assessment and treatment of patients diagnosed with neurologic dysfunction.
-Concepts include: fundamentals of nervous system operation, motor control and motor learning, components of sensory, motor and functional data collection, and application and progression of mobility training and therapeutic interventions for neurologic patients.
+Students learn about interventions for patients with neurologic dysfunction through lectures and labs.
+Concepts include: fundamentals of nervous system operation, motor control and motor learning, components of sensory, motor and functional data collection, and application and progression of mobility training and therapeutic interventions for patients with neurological disorders.

 Prerequisites: Satisfactory completion of all technical & clinical coursework to this point in the curriculum